pabloferg/dialogflow1/README.md

 Here you can see an example of [Amadeus API response](#amadeus-response-example)

- High level picture of the calls between Dialogflow, Heroku and Amadeus.
+The following diagram shows the high level picture of the calls between Dialogflow, Heroku and Amadeus.

  ![Screenshot](diagram_amadeus_dialogflow.png)